Winter Tire Tips for Your Compact Tractor

 In addition to checking inflation pressure, get in the habit of giving your tires a regular visual inspection.
 Snow has a way of both hiding tire damage and hazards for tractor tires, like curbs and potholes.
 In between use, keep an eye out for cracks and chunking, check sidewalls for cuts, and make sure no puncture-threatening debris is lodged in the tread.

-Whether you’re digging out with a bucket, pushing snow with a plow, or trying to blast through winter with a blower, YOHTA has the tires you need for your compact tractor.
-Contact your local YOHTA dealer or rep today to find out which tire will help keep you both snow- and trouble-free this season.
+Whether you’re digging out with a bucket, pushing snow with a plow, or trying to blast through winter with a blower, we have the tires you need for your compact tractor.
+Contact your local Yokohama Off-Highway Tires America, Inc. dealer or rep today to find out which tire will help keep you both snow- and trouble-free this season.